 Next is a Lambrusco Salamino di Santa Croce by artisan producer Luciano Saetti, who employs the Traditional Method and disgorges every bottle by hand.
 He also hand-applies their custom embroidered fabric labels to the bottles.
-And Saetti is one of the very few producers that makes a still Lambrusco.
+(By the way, Saetti is one of the very few producers that makes a still Lambrusco.)